 The Bioscience Technology Facility within the Department of Biology provides access to cutting-edge research facilities and equipment to researchers within the University, as well as to external academic and commercial research groups.
 The range of equipment and expertise of the local staff make a wide range of techniques available, which would be uneconomical to establish within a single group.

 The University of York are committed to enhancing their position as one of the world’s premier institutions for inspirational and life-changing research.
 Previously using high-performance computing (HPC), the research team wanted to explore the possibilities of the cloud.

 Professor James Chong, Royal Society Industry Fellow at the University of York, has expertise in biology and studies the dynamics of anaerobic microbial communities to understand how to improve and make the processing of sewage sludge and waste treatment more efficient, by recovering resources and reducing the emission of greenhouse gases that harm the environment.

-To do this, gigabases of DNA sequence from mixed microbial communities are collected by Prof Chong and his group, who then work with colleagues Dr John Davey (Bioinformatician) and Dr Peter Ashton, Head of the Genomics and Bioinformatics Laboratory (both in the University’s Bioscience Technology Facility), to analyze the data on their HPC clusters.
+To do this, gigabases of DNA sequence from mixed microbial communities are collected by Prof Chong and his group, who then work with colleagues Dr John Davey (Bioinformatician) and Dr Peter Ashton, Head of the Genomics and Bioinformatics Laboratory (both in the University’s Bioscience Technology Facility), to analyse the data on their HPC clusters.

 Ashton and his lab use nanopore sequencing to produce “long reads” containing hundreds of thousands of DNA base pairs, and Davey assembles these reads by comparing overlapping sections to piece them together.